IN LOVING MEMORY OF

 May we one day be able to answer and tell her when we see her again in the Land of the Living.

 A Memorial Service will be held at 10:30 am on Saturday, July 25, 2026 at Mission Hill Church in Traverse City, Michigan.
-In lieu of flowers, please send donations in Hope's name to one of the following: Project Hope at Mission Hill Church (Traverse City), Mothers Against Drunk Driving (Richmond, VA), or a scholarship fund which will be forthcoming.
+In lieu of flowers, please send donations in Hope's name to one of the following: Project Hope at Mission Hill Church (Traverse City), Mothers Against Drunk Driving (Richmond, VA), or the Hope Cartwright Scholarship Award (through the National Writers Series), Hope Cartwright Scholarship Award.

 To enjoy Hope's remarkable work, please visit North by Northwestern, Trill Magazine, the Washingtonian, Virginia Living, and other publications.